Periodontal Therapy – Marietta, GA

 One of the most common diseases in America is also one of the single most common oral health problems: gum disease.
 According to research by the CDC, nearly half of all U.S. adults over 30 have an advanced form of gum disease known as periodontitis.
 Others struggle with a milder form known as gingivitis.
-With these two conditions taken together, close to 80% of America's adult population would benefit from gum disease therapy.
+With these two conditions taken together, close to 80% of America's adult population would benefit from gum disease treatment.
+At Thornton Dental Wellness, we offer comprehensive periodontal therapy in Marietta, GA.

 What Is Gum Disease?